Test1122th/test1/README.md

 The main functions of the DEGAN Demo are in the folder [DEGAN](https://github.com/Test1122th/test1/tree/main/DEGAN).

-To **generative adversarial network (GAN)** , including building the generator and the discriminator model to combining the two, setting their trainability, generating sample random noise, training and saving the trained discriminator models, refer to:
+To create the**generative adversarial network (GAN)** , including building the generator and the discriminator model, setting their trainability, generating sample random noise, training and saving the trained discriminator models, refer to:

 ```
 $ python Conv1D_GAN.py